prikhi/hkhue/README.md

   * Refactor DaemonState into separate module(as opaque type?).
 Ensure all Hue API requests update the daemonBridgeState.
 E.g, so we can set name & immediately use it instead of having to wait for bridge sync.
-  * Add `--wait` flag to `set-` functions that waits until transition is complete before returning.
   * Clean Up Daemon Output, Support Log File or Verbosity Switches?
 * Long/Constant effects
   * Slowly brighten/dim over X number of minutes